 “Lidl, for example, selected six service providers with our assistance.
 The value of the agreements they reached is probably more than 1 million euros,” the CEO said.
 “Conresta has also announced some serious tenders, the biggest one was worth about half a million euros,” he added.

 Vinča said the total value of B2B purchases concluded via DealLink.biz in 2017 is projected to reach 20 million euros.
 He also said the startup is eyeing the German and U.K. markets, which it intends to enter with its open tender platform in the relatively near future.
 In fact, he stressed, the system is already now accessible worldwide – any company can freely announce tenders on the English-language version and obtain bids from a pool of suppliers which is rapidly growing.

-Lithuania's Parliamentary Speaker Viktoras Pranckietis met with his Latvian counterpart on the eve...
+Lithuania's Parliamentary Speaker Viktoras Pranckietis will Wednesday meet with China's President...